Code-the-Dream-School/python-200/lessons/06_AI_augmentation/semantic_rag.md

 We could try to install PostgreSQL and pgvector separately on every local machine, but that would look different on each operating system and would take a lot of time to debug.
 Instead, we use Docker to run everything in a clean, isolated environment that works the same everywhere.

+> **Note:** We will use psycopg2-binary in this demo.
+Psycopg2 is the standard PostgreSQL driver for Python.
+It is the library that lets Python code connect to a PostgreSQL database and do standard CRUD operations.
+It allows you to open a connection, run SQL queries, fetch results, insert/update rows, etc.

 ### Setting up the database on Docker

-Docker is an industry-standard tool that runs applications inside containers.
-A container is a self-contained environment that includes everything the application needs to run: the operating system, libraries, configuration, and the application itself.
-Because of this, a container behaves the same on Windows, macOS, and Linux.
 For our purposes, Docker has one job in this lesson: run a PostgreSQL server that already has the pgvector extension installed.

-See installation instructions for Docker for:
+To install Docker, follow the instructions for:

 - [Mac](https://docs.docker.com/desktop/setup/install/mac-install/)
 - [Windows](https://docs.docker.com/desktop/setup/install/windows-install/)